petrablue007/petrablue007/README.md

 - 👋 Hi, I’m @petrablue007 but you can call me Petra.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and gaming.

 <!---